What to Eat in Turin

 Choose from traditional, classy, colourful, romantic, characteristic or contemporary atmospheres.
 The city is packed full of restaurants, trattorie, osterie and pizzerie, a few vegetarian options, and an increasing number of places that offer fusion cooking based on Italian favourites, and blended with exotic flavours and twists on the traditional.
 Alternatively, go ethnic with Arab cuisine, Chinese, Japanese, Indian, Argentinian and Iranian.
 For wholesome lunchtime meals there are many excellent bars and a range of places to grab a pizza slice, focaccia or farinata (made from chickpea flour) on the go.

-What to Eat in Turin – Piedmontese Food Specialities
+What to Eat in Turin & Around the Piedmont Region

 Piedmontese food specialities are a delight to sample.
 Full of flavour, texture and originality; be daring and try any of the following:

 The Po valley in Piedmont is famous for its rice paddies that produce Arborio, a short grain variety of rice that is used for risotto and which gives it its creamy consistency.
-Traditional takes include risotto al Barolo, risotto ai funghi (with Porcini mushrooms) and Risotto alla Milanese (with saffron).
+Traditional takes include risotto al Barolo and risotto ai funghi (with porcini mushrooms).
 Many others are made with local cheeses, fresh vegetables and fish.
 Venere Nero, a black, short grain rice is also native to these parts and turns a rich shade of indigo when cooked.

 Pasta varieties local to Piedmont include agnolotti, a ravioli traditionally stuffed with minced lamb.
 A cute, mini version is the Agnolotti del Plin, served in a meat broth.
 Tajarin, long flat egg pasta strips are often served with ragù.
 Rice or pasta with Tartufo d’Alba (truffles) is another speciality to be found, especially in the autumn.